 M325 Selling (3 cr.)
 P: M301 (or consent of instructor).
 The role of selling in the economy, in the organization, and in marketing management.
 Selling as a profession.
-The dynamics of salespersoncustomer interaction.
+The dynamics of salesperson-customer interaction.
 Skills, techniques, and strategies of selling.
 M329 Consumer Policy in Marketing (3 cr.)
-P: M301 (or M300 and consent of instructor).
-Analysis of consumer issues and policies.
-Examination of the laws and regulations affecting both consumers and marketers and of their effect on the marketplace.

-M402 Marketing Systems (3 cr.)
-P: M301, M303 or concurrent (or consent of instructor).
+P: M301 (or consent of instructor).
+Consumer interests and the objectives of sellers.
+Market and nonmarket allocation of goods and services.
+Effectiveness of consumers' institutions and laws.
+Problems of low-income consumers M402 Marketing Systems (3 cr.)
+P: M301 (or consent of instructor).
 Analysis of marketing systems.
 Focuses on institutional structure, relationships, and functions.
 Marketing channels analyzed in terms of development and as organized behavior systems.
 Comparative and international marketing.
 The social role of marketing.
-Note: prerequisites for non-business students are A202 and M300.

 M405 Buyer Behavior (3 cr.)
-P: M303 (or consent of instructor).
+P: M301 (or consent of instructor).
 Buyer behavior relevant to marketing decisions.
 Logic of marketing segmentation, recognizing customer heterogeneity.
-Buyer behavior.
+Buyer behavior analyzed in terms of decision-making process and models of individual and aggregate behavior.
 Specific attention given to consumer behavior in retail markets and to procurement behavior in industrial markets.
-Note: prerequisites for non-business students are M300 and Psy.
-P101.

-M407 Industrial Marketing (3 cr.)
-P: M301, M303, or concurrent (or consent of instructor.)
-Problems, activities and decision methods involved in the marketing of goods and services to non-consumer markets.
-Estimation of demand, pricing, promotion distribution systems and roles on non-consumer buyers.
-Note: prerequisites for non-business students are A202 and M300.

 M408 Quantitative Methods for Marketing Management (3 cr.)
-P: M303 (or consent of instructor).
+P: M303 (or consent of instructor.
 Application of key quantitative tools to marketing-decision problems.
-Emphasis given to application of quantitative methods to basic marketing problems and the role of quantitative methods of marketing management.
+Emphasis given to application of quantitative methods to basic marketing problems and the role of quantitative methods for marketing management.
 Specific tools covered include Bayesian decision theory and mathematical, computer, and forecasting models.
 M415 Advertising and Promotion Management (3 cr.)
-P: M303 (or consent of instructor).
-Basic advertising and salespromotion concepts.
+P: M301 (or consent of instructor).
+Basic advertising and sales-promotion concepts.
 The design, management, and integration of a firm's promotional strategy.
-Public policy aspects and the role of advertising in marketing communications in different cultures.
-Note: prerequisites for non-business students are M300 and Psy.
-P101.
+Public policy aspects and the role of advertising in marketing communications in different cultures M418 Advertising Strategy (3 cr.)
+P: M301, M303, M415, and consent of instructor.

-M417 Advertising Strategy Laboratory (2 cr.)
-P: Concurrent M418.
-Development of skills necessary to complete various sections of an advertising campaign plan.
-Experiential projects dealing with secondary market data, designing consumer research studies, analyzing consumer data, developing media plans and delivering effective presentations of reports.

-M418 Advertising Strategy (3 cr.)
-P: M303, M415, and consent of instructor.
 Major managerial problems of promotion administration; advertising research, agency relationships, media concepts and strategy, appropriations and budgets, evaluation, coordination, regulation, and campaign planning.

-M419 Retail Management (3 cr.)
-P: M301, M303, or concurrent (or permission of instructor).
-Major management problems in retail institutions.
-Treatment of retail/marketing strategy design and problems related to financial requirements, buying, inventory, pricing, promotion, merchandising, physical facilities, location and personnel.
-Note: prerequisites for non-business students are A202 and M300.
+M419 Retail and Wholesale Management (3 cr.)
+P: M301 (or consent of instructor).
+Management in retail and wholesale institutions; parallel and comparative treatment given to basic management problems and techniques relevant to both institutions.
+Basic marketing management variables; location and physical facilities, inventories, purchasing, pricing, and promotion.
 M426 Sales Management (3 cr.)
-P: M301, M303 or concurrent (or consent of instructor).
-Emphasizes the activities and problems of field sales management.
-Includes organizing the sales force, recruiting, training, compensation, motivation, sales techniques, forecasting, territory design, evaluation, and control.
-Lectures and case studies.
-Note: prerequisites for non-business students are A202 and M300.
+P: M301 (or consent of instructor).
+Management of the field sales force.
+Basic sales management concepts include organization and staffing, allocation of effort, and control and evaluation.
+A portion of the course is devoted to the special problems of selling nonconsumer markets.

+M439 Internship in Marketing (cr. arr.)
+Open to marketing majors with consent of departmental faculty.
+On-the-job training and research work with business firms, Supervision exercised by faculty; written reports required.

 M450 Marketing Strategy and Policy (3 cr.)
 P: M303, one advanced marketing course, and senior standing.
 Ideally taken in student's last semester.
 Elective capstone course for marketing majors.
 Draws on and integrates materials previously taken.
-Focuses on decision problems in marketing strategy and policy design and application of analytical tools for marketing and decision making.
-Note: course is restricted to students in marketing concentration.
+Focuses on decision problems in marketing strategy and policy design and application of analytical tools for marketing and decision-making.
+M490 Special Studies in Marketing (cr. arr.)
+Supervised individual study and research work.
+Open to qualified students by permission of department chairperson only.